hillpy/EasyUploader/doc/en/methods.md

 ## Methods

-It also provides methods that can be used flexibly to implement different requirements.
+EasyUploader also provides methods that can be used flexibly to implement different requirements.

 ### upload()

 * Parameters: none
 * Reutrn: none
-* Call example: easyUploader.upload()
+* Call example: EasyUploader.upload()
 * Remark: Execute file upload.
 * Usage scenario: You can set the [autoUpload](options.md#autoupload) option to false if you don't want to automatically upload after the file is selected.
 You can then use this method to upload file.